-The cash paradox: How record cash reserves are influencing corporate behavior has been added to your bookmarks.
+The cash paradox: How record cash reserves are influencing corporate behavior has been saved

 Financial conservatism served companies well in the downturn but in an economic recovery may be dragging companies into a vicious circle of cash accumulation at the expense of investment in growth.
 New research suggests markets are more rewarding of companies spending astutely in the pursuit of growth.